Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/App/view.md

 # View

-View can be either injected as dependency into a class or called via the `App::view()` helper function.
+View can be either injected as a dependency into a class or called via the `App::view()` helper function.

 The View object is wrapper class which holds the implementation of the `Renderable` interface.
 Out of the box Perique comes pre setup with the `PHP_Engine`, which uses PHP files as the template engine.
 However, you can easily create your own implementation of the `Renderable` interface and inject it into the `View` object.